hadar-simulator/hadar/docs/source/architecture/overview.rst

 Independent modules
 -------------------

-User has the choice : Use only Hadar components, assemble them and create a full solution to generate adequacy study, solve it and analyze result.
-Or use their parts.
+User has the choice : Use only Hadar components, assemble them and create a full solution to generate, solve and analyze adequacy study.
+Or build their parts.

-To reach this constraint, we split Hadar into 4 main modules which can be use together or separated :
+To reach this constraint, we split Hadar into 4 main modules which can be use together or apart :

 - **workflow:** module used to generate data study.
 Hadar handle deterministic computation like stochastic.
 For stochastic computation user needs to generate many scenarios.
 Workflow will help user by providing a highly customizable pipeline framework to transform and generate data.